tainacan/tainacan/docs/phpdoc/classes/Tainacan/Exporter/Exporter.md

 ### get_abort

-Return whether importer should abort execution or not
+Return whether exporter should abort execution or not

 ```php
 public get_abort(): bool